 Chapter 8 Calculating Area under a Curve

-In this chapter, we will continue to use data from this paper (PDF):
+In this chapter, we will use the data from this paper (PDF):

 library(tidyverse)